 - How large your deck will be.

-- The design of the decking (non-slip, smooth, textured, etc).
+- The design of the decking (non-slip, smooth, textured, etc.).

 - How complicated the installation will be.

 In some cases, you will even find softwood cheaper than hardwood decking despite both being wood.
-The reasoning for this is hardwood is a bit denser and more durable than softwood.
+The reasoning for this is that hardwood is a bit denser and more durable than softwood.

-So, you’re all ready to buy and install your new deck.
-You’ll need to plan it out first.
-Do you want raised decking too?
 We also have a guide to staining your decking if you want a surface that looks shiny and new.

 The possibilities are endless.
 Explore our range of decking at Landscaping Superstore, then check out our other guides to help you through the process.